Poisson superalgebra

-Here, $|a|=\deg a$ is the grading of a (pure) element $a$.

-A supercommutative Poisson algebra is one for which the (associative) product is supercommutative.

 This is one of two possible ways of "super"izing the Poisson algebra.
 This gives the classical dynamics of fermion fields and classical spin-1/2 particles.
 The other way is to define an antibracket algebra or Gerstenhaber algebra, used in the BRST and Batalin-Vilkovisky formalism.
 The difference between these two is in the grading of the Lie bracket.
 In the Poisson superalgebra, the grading of the bracket is zero: